dmulloy2/SwornGuard/CONTRIBUTING.md

 Provide any RELEVANT stack traces or error logs (use pastebin or I will delete your ticket)

-What version of UltimateArena and Bukkit/Spigot are you using?
+What version of SwornGuard and Bukkit/Spigot are you using?
 (Please provide the full version string, found with /sg version and /version)

 Provide any additional information below.